Fayetteville Policies and Procedures 313.3

 8.)
 At the conclusion of the investigation the appointed investigator shall re-run the Missing Assets for a Budgetary Unit JOB in AIMS.
 Notations should be made on all of the remaining items on the list and sent to Property Accounting.

-If the Vice Chancellor for Finance and Administration is satisfied that the remaining missing property cannot be located after the investigation report, a “Credit for State Property” Form (P3-19--1503) along with copies of the investigation report and the police report in the case of stolen property shall be prepared and submitted to the Department of Finance and administration-Office of Accounting, Administrator as the DFA Director’s designee for approval.
+If the Vice Chancellor for Finance and Administration is satisfied that the remaining missing property cannot be located after the investigation report, a “Credit for State Property” Form (P3-19-4-1503) along with copies of the investigation report and the police report in the case of stolen property shall be prepared and submitted to the Arkansas Department of Finance and Administration-Office of Accounting for approval.
 Upon receipt of an approved “Credit for State Property” Form, P3-19-4-1503, the University may remove the missing property from the capital asset records.
 This approval becomes part of the documentation to be used on the audit of the University's property records by the Division of Legislative Audit.
 The Vice Chancellor for Finance and Administration shall take any action he/she considers appropriate to prevent recurrence.
-(ACA 19-4-1501)

 Once the review has been performed, the department must submit a plan of action to UAPD and the Vice Chancellor for Finance and Administration (VCFA) to address any problems found.
 New equipment will NOT be approved for purchase by the department until the action plan has been filed and approved by the VCFA.